-To prevent this create a username unique to the user, this will reduce the likelihood of a successful brute-force attack.
+To prevent this, create a username that is unique to the user, this will reduce the likelihood of a successful brute-force attack.
 Don’t worry if your current username is ‘admin’, just change it and assign all posts and pages to the new username, easy!

 Remove your user with ID “1”

-This isn’t a major security issue but hackers can use this as a vulnerability, in some cases it may actually aid the hacker, to fix this just create a new profile with the same privileges as the ID “1” and then delete the ID”1” profile and assign all pages and posts to the new user.
+This isn’t a major security issue but hackers can use this as a vulnerability, in some cases it may actually aid the hacker, to fix this just create a new profile with the same privileges as the ID “1” and then delete that original ID, make sure you assign all pages and posts to the new user.